DPP - EU Digital Product Passport

 NFC technology can also quick get your customers to where they need to go with the tap of their smartphone

-Provide an easily accessible link to certifications, sustainability initiatives and garment details
+Provide an easily accessible link to certifications, environmental impacts and garment details

 Link to other materials too, such as style guides, outfit inspiration and other branded collateral